 At some point, you may want to switch to a 401(k) so you can contribute a higher percentage (above 3%), or so you can set more rules on contribution matching.
 The good news is that SIMPLE IRA funds can be moved to a 401(k) with no fees or tax penalties, as long as it passes a 2-year waiting period.

-Thanks to Mark Zoril of PlanVision for providing valuable information to this article.
+Thanks to Mark Zoril of PlanVision for providing valuable information for this article.